N. C. Vasanthakokilam: Acting career

 Besides being a singer par excellence, NCV acted in movies.
 She started with Chandraguptha Chanakya (1940) playing the role of the princess Chaaya directed by C. K. Saachi in 1940.
 Followed by Venuganan (1940), Gangavathar (1942), Haridas (1944), Valmiki (1946), Kundalakesi (1946) and Krishna Vijayam (1950).
 Today, not many of her Carnatic renditions are available as CDs or audio recordings and those which are available contain both cinema and Carnatic compositions, mostly from various concerts she had given in the past.

 Personal life

 Her personal life was an unhappy one.
 Her marriage had been a failure as her husband was not inclined to encourage her music pursuits.
 In later years, she found a life-partner in a lawyer turned film-maker, C. K. Sathasivan (known as C. K. Saachi) till her last days.
-She fell victim to a severe attack of tuberculosis, and died in 1951 at her residence in Gopalapuram, Madras.
-She was only thirty-two years old at the time of her death and the classical music world lost a singer with a dulcet voice.
+She fell victim to a severe attack of tuberculosis, and died at the age of 32 on 7 November 1951, at her residence in Gopalapuram, a neighbourhood in present-day Chennai, Tamil Nadu.